somex6/Darey.io-Projects/project20.md

 ![](https://github.com/somex6/Darey.io-Projects/blob/main/img/project20/p21.png)

-- Logging in from the commandline and changing the name of the php-todo image and giving a tag
+- Logging in from the commandline and changing the name of the php-todo image and giving it a tag
 - Running the following command to push the php-todo app image to my Docker repository

 ![](https://github.com/somex6/Darey.io-Projects/blob/main/img/project20/p22.png)